innotrade/enapso-graphdb-admin/README.md

   });
 ```

-## Download a graph from GraphDB to a text variable
+## Download a Graph from GraphDB to a Text Variable

 For the available export formats, please refer to the EnapsoGraphDBClient.FORMAT_xxx constants.
-The context is optional.
-If you do not pass a context, the entire repository is exported.
+The context (graph) is optional.
+If you do not pass a context (graph), the entire repository is exported.

 ```javascript
 graphDBEndpoint